spencerjbeckwith/atlast/README.md

 # atlast

 Atlast is a texture atlas generator for sprite sheets, specifically aimed at low-resolution pixel-art games.
-This simple program only needs to be configured once per project, and will remember your outputs and configuration - this means to recompile your atlas, you only need one command!
-It will take a ton of images and composite them all into one atlas, alongside a JSON file that holds the coordinates of each image so it can be loaded very easily.
+This simple program only needs to be configured once per project, and will remember your outputs and configuration - though you will need to reconfigure when switching projects.
+It will take a as many images as you want and composite them all into one atlas .png file, alongside a JSON file that holds the coordinates of each image so it can be loaded very easily into a game, though you'll need to include the code to draw specific chunks of the atlas at a time.

-The purpose of atlast is to be simple, easy, and trivial to integrate into your larger development environment.
+The purpose of atlast is to be simple to use and easy to understand.
 Unfortunately, atlast is **not** for image-processing - it is for creating a texture atlas.
 To create images that work well with atlast, I recommend [Piskel](https://www.piskelapp.com/), but there are plenty of other free pixel-art programs out there.
-Atlast was created specifically with WebGL in mind, but these sprite sheets can definitely be used by a 2D canvas element, or even another program/framework entirely as long as it is able to read atlast's output JSON or JS file.
+Atlast was created specifically with WebGL in mind, but these sprite sheets can definitely be used by a 2D canvas context or another program/framework entirely as long as it is able to read atlast's output JSON or JS file.

 ## Usage

-Install atlast to your machine globally by using the follow command: ```npm install -g atlast```.
+Install atlast globally by using the follow command: ```npm install -g atlast```. **You must install globally.
+A installing into a package will do nothing.**

 Use atlast with the following command: ```atlast```.
 If your configuration hasn't been set, it will ask for any unset values.
 Otherwise it will remember your last used configuration.

 If you'd like to change the configuration after it's been set, use ```atlast config```.

-You can change individual configuration values with ```atlast set <key> <value>```.
+You can change individual configuration values with ```atlast set <key> <value>```, or you can navigate to `atlastconfig.json` to change them manually.
 A list of keys can be found below.

 When compiling your atlas, it is important that your root image directory follows the proper structure:
 * Individual files in the root will be loaded as sprites that have only one image.
-The name of the sprite will be the file's name.
+The name of the sprite (that you'll use to reference the sprite in your game/program) will be the file's name.
 * Folders in the root will be scanned for images, which will be loaded as one sprite with multiple images.
 The name of the sprite will be the folder's name.
   * All the image files of one sprite need to be the same dimensions.
   * The filenames don't have an effect on how they're exported or arranged on the atlast, but they DO have an effect on the order they are loaded.
 As such, the filenames of each image should be ordered properly.
-Example: image00.png, image01.png, image02.png, etc...
+Example: `image00.png`, `image01.png`, `image02.png`, etc...
 This depends on how your operating system sorts the files.
+Be careful with sprites with over 10 images, because numbering may cause the frames to be compiled in the wrong spots...
+For example, if you add a tenth image as `image10.png`, it'll come before `image2.png`.
-* Any deeper subfolders, or files that are not .png format, will be ignored.
+* Any deeper subfolders and files that are not .png format will be ignored.

 ## How It Works

 Atlast works by scanning all the files and subfolders in a directory, and composites the sprites all into one texture atlas using [jimp](https://www.npmjs.com/package/jimp).
 It also exports a file (either JSON or JS) on atlas compiling, which holds an array of objects.
 This should then be loaded in by your implementation.
 Each object in the array can correspond with a sprite, holding information like its name, width, height, and an array of image coordinates that directly correspond with the atlas.
 Recompiling an atlas will most likely change the coordinates of every image, depending on your changes.

-The more images that go on an atlas, the longer it takes to compile.
-You should configure your atlas size properly so that you don't have much wasted space.
-During development, you should create your atlases with a good amount of space between each image - about 8 pixels can compile an atlas very fast.
-For a more compact atlas, use a lower value (like, I dunno, 0) for your final production.
+Larger images (in terms of pixel area) are composited first, leaving extra space for smaller images.
+Images are not placed on top of one another by checking a placement grid.
+Rather than checking every pixel, it'll check along a grid size to see if any sprite occupies within that space.
+Larger placement grid sizes will make it compile faster, while smaller grid sizes will compile slower but use space more efficiently.

 ## Implementation

 The way you implement an atlast atlas depends entirely on the structure of your program, and it is up to you.
 Regardless of your decision, you need to store sprites based on the output file, and have some function to draw specific parts of a loaded texture.
 This example uses an exported JS file, which stores the export into the global, ```ATLAST```.
+Atlast may also export a JSON file instead.

 ```javascript
 const texture = loadTexture(`output.png`); // Specific to your implementation - 2D vs. WebGL